 Retrieval-Augmented Generation (RAG)

-If your assistant needs to speak fluently about internal processes, product specs, or past interactions, you’ll need retrieval.
-RAG systems augment the prompt with contextual snippets pulled from a vector database.
-This makes the assistant more grounded without retraining the base model.
+If your assistant needs to talk fluently about internal processes, specifications of a product, or past transactions, they will need to do retrieval.
+RAG systems add contextual snippets from a vector database to the prompt.
+The assistant thus becomes more grounded without having to train the base model again.

 Typical stack includes: